CONTENTS

 Actions to implement:

-• Create Kaizen groups to work on specific improvement projects.
+• Create dedicated groups focused on developing improvement projects.

 • Set up a recognition system for employees who suggest improvement ideas.

-• Monitor and measure the impact of initiatives on plant performance.
+• Measure the impact of improvement initiatives on performance.

 7. Leverage UTrakk Daily Management System

-To strengthen the effectiveness of Lean Daily Management, using digital technologies like UTrakk provides increased visibility on operational processes, speeds up problem-solving, and facilitates communication between teams.
+To strengthen the effectiveness of Lean Daily Management, using digital solutions like UTrakk provides increased visibility on operational processes, speeds up problem-solving, and facilitates communication between teams.

 Actions to implement:

-• Integrate UTrakk DMS into your environment to implement and structure Lean Daily Management.
+• Deploy UTrakk DMS in your environment to easily structure Lean Daily Management.

-• Use our daily management system’s features to monitor and improve the performance of operations and teams.
+• Use features to monitor and improve the performance of Lean operations and teams.

 8. Measure and adjust